aldreth/lammas-records/recordings/choral/awake-my-soul.md

 ---
-new_slug: awake-my-soul
+slug: awake-my-soul
 title: Awake My Soul
 serialNumber: LAMM111
 coverImage: "../../src/images/recordings/awake-my-soul.jpg"
+performer:
-performer: St Albans Abbey Girls Choir and Lay-clerks of the Cathedral and Abbey Church of St Alban
+  St Albans Abbey Girls Choir and Lay-clerks of the Cathedral and Abbey Church of St Alban
 directors:
-- 'Director: Andrew Parnell'
+  - "Director: Andrew Parnell"
-- 'Organ: Simon Bell'
+  - "Organ: Simon Bell"
 contentHtml: |-
   <h2>St Albans Abbey Girls Choir and Lay-clerks of the Cathedral and Abbey Church of St Alban</h2>
   <p>In January 1996, a group of 25 girls aged 7-15 and from many different backgrounds came together to form the new St Albans Abbey Girls Choir.
 This had been in planning for over a year and was now a reality.
 Numerous questions were in people's minds, but perhaps the most important ones were: 'How do you start a brand new choir from scratch?': 'What will they sound like?': 'When is their first service'.
 From the beginning, the girls worked hard and strove to meet the expectations of the congregations who were eager to hear them.
 Most of the girls had no experience of Evensong, of psalms, of robes or of processions.<br>